J-Dill/NoMoWanderer/README.md

 ![Sign Recipe](https://i.imgur.com/S5NxqWn.png)

 ## Totem of Unexchange
-Item that, when in either a Baubles slot or your inventory, will prevent Wandering Trader spawns around the player.
+Item that, when in a Baubles slot, Curios slot, or anywhere in your inventory, will prevent Wandering Trader spawns around the player.
 The distance is the same used for the No Soliciting Sign.

 ### Recipe
 ![Totem Recipe](https://i.imgur.com/GqPWimM.png)